open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 Once all objects are applied, we should see `podinfo` deployed in the `default` namespace:

 ```
-k get pods
+kubectl get pods
 NAME                        READY   STATUS    RESTARTS   AGE
 backend-6dd8f5fbf8-xfdmq    1/1     Running   0          54m
 frontend-56ff5b9864-h8fgh   1/1     Running   0          54m
 redis-7475dd84c4-hzp2b      1/1     Running   0          54m
 ```

-_Note_: pod count might vary based on the default settings in the configuration data.
+__Note__: pod count might vary based on the default settings in the configuration data.

 If the deployment isn't appearing, there are several places to check for errors: